007 MAGAZINE - The World's Foremost James Bond Resource!

 WRITTEN & COMPILED BY GRAHAM RYE & KEVIN HARPER

 After several years of undistinguished stories the single strip moved from the Daily Express on Saturday January 22, 1977 to reappear one week later as a three-strip format in the Sunday Express on January 30th.
 Jim Lawrence is not credited as the writer of When The Wizard Awakes, and the strips themselves contain shading not present in the later syndicated version.
-The new newspaper block had the title ‘James Bond’, but only the first strip of the trio had the usual title caption and drawing credit.
-These were restored on the syndicated single-strip version of the story seen in the Death Wing anthology in 2007 published by Titan Books, and The James Bond Omnibus Collection 005 in 2013.
+The new newspaper block had the title ‘James Bond’, but only the first strip of the block had the usual title caption and drawing credit.
+These were restored on the syndicated single-strip version of the story seen in the Death Wing anthology published by Titan Books in 2007, and The James Bond Omnibus Collection 005 in 2013.
 This new series of strips were also produced by the Jim Lawrence/Yaroslav Horak team, but the Sunday Express only ran one complete story in this format.
-When The Wizard Awakes ran for 18-weeks until Sunday May 29, 1977 when the James Bond comic strip left the newspaper and went into worldwide syndication.
+When The Wizard Awakes ran for 17-weeks until Sunday May 22, 1977 when the James Bond comic strip left the newspaper and went into worldwide syndication.
 Four further stories were written by Jim Lawrence and illustrated by Yaroslav Horak and syndicated in newspapers outside the UK from 1977 to 1979.
 Horak had lived and worked in Spain and The Netherlands since 1973, and in 1980 moved back to Sydney to work on Cop Shop (a comic strip based on the popular Australian TV series), and his own new strip published in the Daily Mirror, featuring the sci-fi adventures of extra-terrestrial heroine Andea.

 When The Wizard Awakes original story by J.D.
 Lawrence

-Sunday January 30 to Sunday May 29, 1977 - Strip #1-#54 (18-weeks)
+Sunday January 30 to Sunday May 22, 1977 - Strip #1-#17*

 When The Wizard Awakes original story by J.D.
 Lawrence Sunday Express drawing by Horak